martenole/PDP-oncall-instructions/README.md

 Learn about updates from PDP side which should be communicated to RC during the daily meeting on the following day.

 **Tuesday at 10.30am** Weekly RC Meeting\
-Follow information from RC and other central systems, etc.
+Follow information from RC and other central systems, etc. The weekly meeting is intended for general announcements and presentations.
+Typically there will not be a report by the PDP oncall at this meeting.

 **RC daily meeting at 4.30pm** (except for Mondays, since this overlaps with the PDP group meeting)\
 Report updates from PDP side and stay informed about what is happening at P2.
+Our decision is to report a larger update from PDP only once a week and to do so on Tuesdays, because there might be news from the PDP meeting the day before to report.
 Before the daily meeting on Tuesday you should receive a mail by the SRCs, Ruben and Chiara with updates from PDP which should be reported at the meeting.
 In case this is a long list please send a mail to RC prior to the beginning of the meeting so that the information can be put in the minutes beforehand.
 Should you not receive a mail an hour before the RC meeting starts please ask the SRCs, Ruben and Chiara for an update.
-In case no one from the Event Display (ED) is connected we can report the ED status from the PDP meeting on Monday to RC.
+In case no one from the Event Display (ED) is connected we can report the ED status from the PDP meeting on Monday to RC.\
+At the other daily RC meetings we will report from the PDP side only in case there is something urgent to discuss or upon request by RC with respect to a specific topic.
+In that case please check with the person responsible (e.g. the assignee of the jira ticket).
+Still it is of course important to follow the meetings to be up to date with respect to current activities at P2.

 ## Monitoring tools
 The EPN InfoLogger can be accessed at:\